13220.1 Guiding Principle

 - Chief of University Police

-The associate vice president of marketing and communications, or designee, will be responsible for communicating the decision to the local media and will be responsible for establishing effective communication messages with the media.
-The associate vice president of marketing and communications will contact university police and the Office of Student Life to issue the message concerning the status of campus operations.
-The associate vice president of marketing and communications will publish, at least once annually, the call letters of all broadcast media that will be contacted.
+The director of communications, or designee, will be responsible for communicating the decision to the local media and will be responsible for establishing effective communication messages with the media.
+The director of communications will contact university police and the Office of Student Life to issue the message concerning the status of campus operations.
+The director of communications will publish, at least once annually, the call letters of all broadcast media that will be contacted.

 In addition, the university's telephone message systems will be coordinated with identical information so that individuals may call the university to determine the status of the operations of the university.
 These telephone numbers will be widely publicized in the fall and winter quarters of each year.
 Messages will be recorded by the offices responsible for those telephone numbers.